Frank Millar (politician, born 1925): Background

 as an Ulster Unionist Party anti-Sunningdale Agreement candidate.
 He held his seat on the Northern Ireland Constitutional Convention in 1975 as an independent Unionist, and for the 1982 Northern Ireland Assembly.

 In 1986, Millar was fined £100 for describing supporters of Cliftonville F.C. as "Republican bastards".
 Two years later, he called for Irish Travellers to be "incinerated", while in 1989, he was fined £50 for punching Democratic Unionist Party councillor Sammy Wilson.
 He also faced criticism for describing Nelson Mandela as a "black Provo", and gay people as "deviants".

-In the late 1980s, Millar campaigned against the privatisation of the Harland and Wolff shipyard.
+In the late 1980s, Millar campaigned against the privatisation of the Harland & Wolff shipyard.

 Millar's son, Frank Millar Jr, was also an Ulster Unionist Party Assembly member.